Welcome!

 Understand Our Faith

-Better understand our faith and congregation by attending the “Intro to UU” class.
+Better understand our faith and congregation by attending the “Prospective Member Orientation” class.
 Before becoming a member, it is important to know the basic principles of Unitarian Universalism, a bit about the history of our non-creedal faith, and the common concerns and workings of this congregation.
-We offer an "Intro to UU" class several times a year; please contact the Membership Team to find out when the next class is and to sign up.
+We offer a "Prospective Member Orientation" class several times a year.
+Please contact the Membership Team to find out when the next class is being offered.

 Consider Your Commitment